pylover/not-yet-scrum/README.md

 ---

-[here](https://github.com/Carrene/dolphin/issues/263) is an exampple of `Nugget`.
+[here](https://github.com/Carrene/dolphin/issues/263) is an example of `Nugget`.

 ### Tools